 In this section, three sets of experiments are presented.
-In subsection 3.2 a set of experiments is presented to show how much the rb-messages mechanism contributes to simulation performance.
-In subsection 3.3, a set of experiments is described which compares Clustered Time Warp to XTW, while in subsection 3.4 a set of experiments examines the scalability of XTW.
+In Section 3.2 a set of experiments is presented to show how much the rb-messages mechanism contributes to simulation performance.
+In Section 3.3, a set of experiments is described which compares Clustered Time Warp to XTW, while in Section 3.4 a set of experiments examines the scalability of XTW.

-3.1 Experimental Environment
+3.1.
+Experimental environment

 The XTW-Clustered Time Warp experiments were conducted on a Myrinet network of seven personal computers.
-Each computer is equipped with dual Pentium III 450 processors and 256 Megabytes of internal memory.
+Each computer is equipped with dual Pentium III 450 processors and 256 MB of internal memory.
 The rb-messages mechanism experiments and the scalability experiments were conducted on CLUMEQ [4].
 CLUMEQ is a Beowulf cluster with 128 Appro 1100i 1U nodes connected by a Myrinet.
-Each CLUMEQ node has dual Athlon 1900+ processors with 3G bytes of memory.
+Each CLUMEQ node has dual Athlon 1900+ processors with 3 G bytes of memory.